Skip to content

 Deltamarin’s consultancy services provide invaluable decision-making tools and innovative solutions for the maritime and shipbuilding markets.

-Over the years, we have conducted over 700 studies and consultancy projects exploring maritime and shipbuilding markets, regulations, product applicability and machinery, among other topics.
+Over the years, we have conducted over 700 studies and consulting projects exploring maritime and shipbuilding markets, regulations, product applicability and machinery, among other topics.

 Our active presence in the shipbuilding market, combined with more than 700 completed studies and consultancy projects, has resulted in a comprehensive reference and knowledge base benefiting ship owners, suppliers and yards.